Yannjoubert/my_google-map/README.md

 # my_google-map

 A simple google-map using mapbox.
-There is a zoom option on the map, a special point at Epitech Saint-André and a search bar.
+There is a zoom option on the map, a special point at Epitech <Saint-André La Réunion> and a search bar.

 # Usage